proinsias/an-independent-mind/docs/Books/Guns Dont Kill People, People Kill People.md

 ---

+When he committed the worst terrorist act up to that point in United States history, McVeigh was acting out the hate-filled anti-ATF rhetoric of the NRA. — location: [2251](kindle://book?action=open&asin=B01BRFKMDQ&location=2251) ^ref-397

+---
 Barely two years after savaging ATF for enforcing federal gun laws, the NRA launched its new campaign to savage the Clinton administration for not enforcing federal gun laws. — location: [2262](kindle://book?action=open&asin=B01BRFKMDQ&location=2262) ^ref-60585

 ---